bboortz/spring-security-saml/HOWTO.md

 * cd sample
 * edit src/main/webapp/WEB-INF/securityContext.xml
 ** change the value of the key "entityId"
+** if you like, add another Identity Provider (IDP).
+See from line 141 to 183.
 * mvn package
 * mvn tomcat7:run
 * access with a browser: http://localhost:8080/spring-security-saml2-sample/